 3. Scans.
-Most NETs can be seen on a CT scan although liver metastasis can often show more clearly on an MRI.
+Most NETs can be seen on a CT scan although liver metastasis can often show more clearly on an MRI (and on CT dual or triple phase is important due to the hypervascularity of NETs).
 There are also nuclear scan options to confirm conventional imaging findings.
-Some NETs may be accessible via endoscopy and ultrasounds can also give hints for further investigation.
-In some cases, nuclear scans will find things that conventional imaging cannot because radionuclides can normally pick up oversecreting tumours.
+Some NETs may be accessible via endoscopy and ultrasounds can also give hints for further investigation (stomach/Duodenal/Pancreatic (endoscopic ultrasound) and rectal/colon via colonoscopy.
+In some cases, nuclear scans will find things that conventional imaging cannot because radionuclides can normally pick-up oversecreting tumours.
 Read more in my article “If you can see it, you can detect it“.

 You can hear two NET specialists talking about the issues surrounding the diagnostics here.

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.

 Neither should any post or comment made by a follower or member of my private group be assumed to be medical advice, even if that person is a healthcare professional.